tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 ---------------------------------------------

 So far we have been working with Python in interactive mode.
-This is a great way to explore what can be done with Python.
+This is a great way to explore what can be achieved with Python.
 It is also a handy way to get access to a calculator from the command line.
 However, it can get a little bit clunky when trying to write constructs that span serval lines, such as functions.